Code-Institute-Submissions/zeezee/README.md

 The order status has two mode: Processed and Awaiting, telling the user if their order is already seen by the shop owner.
 The status of the order can be changed in Django Admin.
 - SuperUser can click on Product Managment page where they can add new products.
 This page is only available for the shop owner.
+The whole sign up, sign in, sign out process was tested, everything worked well.

 ### Compatibility
 The site compatibility was checked with devtools, the AmIresponsive site, Responsive Viewer Chrome extension and also tested by friends from different devices and browsers.